28 July 2009

 My brothers and sisters had a different opinion - and it seemed to be that the older the sibling the less he or she liked it.
 We little kids got the message early that Benton County was beneath us, that there had been other places that had been better, that it was a back water, a hicksville with bad schools, no culture, no doctor and no dentist.
 (There was a dentist, but my ma had a fight with him because he wouldn't provide dental care to the migrant farm workers in town, and so we drove to Kentland in the next county, 14 miles away.)

-Before moving to Fowler, my family had lived outside Niagara Falls, New York, where the eldest was born; then, when Dad was drafted during the Korean War, they moved to Honolulu, Hawai'i, which was the birthplace of #2; back to Niagara Falls for the births of #'s 3, 4, 5, 6, and 7; then Memphis, TN, for about 12 minutes but long enough for #8; before returning back north to Adrian, Michigan, for birth #9; and then finally Fowler, Indiana, county seat of Benton County, in time for me, #10, to be born a Hoosier.
+Before moving to Fowler, my family had lived outside Niagara Falls, New York (birthplace of #1); then Honolulu, when Dad was drafted for Korea (birthplace of #2); back to Niagara Falls (#'s 3, 4, 5, 6, and 7); then Memphis (#8); Adrian, Michigan, (#9); and then finally Benton County in time for me, #10, to be born a Hoosier.

-I can also see why older siblings hated it - or at least badmouthed it.
+I can also see why my older siblings actively hated it - or at least badmouthed it.
 The relative shortcomings of Benton County are pretty evident.
-I couldn't find comparative data at the county level for 1970, but in 1990 and 2000, Benton County was the third least populous in the state of Indiana.
-The current population density of 22 people / square mile is 2nd lowest of all Indiana counties (the Indiana state mean is 178/sq mile; that of Benton County is below the mean of Nebraska, by contrast).
+In 1990 and 2000, Benton County was the third least populous in the state of Indiana.
+The current population density of 22 people / square mile is 2nd lowest of all Indiana counties (the Indiana state mean is 178/sq mile).
 There's not much there.
-In 1970, just after we moved there, the population for the whole county was 11,262, It would have been a little livelier, but there was still only one high school and one stop-and-go light (there were also a few flashing lights, red one way and yellow the other, but now that I think about the stop-and-go light was usually flashing that way, too).
+In 1970, just after we moved there, the population for the whole county was 11,262, It would have been a little livelier, but there was still only one high school and one stop-and-go light, and it usually was flashing red one way and yellow the other.

-Compared to the counties my families had lived in previously, Benton County had precious little to offer; even Lenawee County, in Michigan, the most rural of all previous locations, had over ten times as many people as Benton County, and my family had lived in the County Seat of Adrian with a population of nearly 20,000 people, at least eight times Fowler's total.
+Compared to the counties my families had lived in previously, Benton County was country.
+Even Lenawee County, in Michigan, the most rural of all previous locations, had over ten times as many people as Benton County, and my family had lived in a town with nearly 20,000 people, at least eight times Fowler's total.

 In Benton County, there wasn't much to do, especially for teenagers.

-Another huge difference in our Fowler experience was that I was born in Benton County, and grew up with a peer group.
-I didn't have to make friends, the kids I grew up had always been my friends and so I was accepted.
-I had nothing that I had given up to come to Fowler; there was no past in which I had been athletic, popular, smart, well-known - all things my older siblings had left behind, again, with the move to my hometown.
-(I didn't really understand that cost of moving until I had to do it at 13, when I had to leave some of those things behind to start over and define myself in a new social milieu in which I knew no rules.)
+Another huge difference in our Fowler experience - mine and that of my older siblings - was that I was born in Benton County, and grew up with a peer group.
+I didn't have to make friends, the kids I grew up with had always been my friends.
+I was accepted.
+I'd given nothing up to come to Fowler; there was no past in which I had been athletic, popular, smart, well-known - which were all things my siblings had left behind, again, with the move to what was the only town I'd ever known.

-Of course it sucked.
-Lafayette would have sucked; Indy would have sucked; Chicago or Seattle or Montreal would not have been where their friends were, where their favorite teachers taught, or near the sports teams they cheered for.
-Add to that the fact that Benton County, for all its subtle charms, was an extremely rural and disconnected place to be - the year was 1968, after all - and older siblings had some entirely understandable and well-placed grievances.
+Of course it sucked for them.
+Lafayette would have sucked; Indy would have sucked; Chicago or Seattle or Montreal would not have been where their friends were, or where their favorite teachers taught, or near where their favorite sports teams played.
+The fact that Benton County was an extremely rural and disconnected place to be - remember, it was 1968, after all - meant that my older siblings had some entirely understandable and well-placed grievances.

-Don't misunderstand me, I have no interest in going back to Benton County to live - I mean, read my Urban Dictionary entry for Fowler if you don't believe me (and if you want recent evidence of my condescension too, I'm afraid) - but we all have to come from somewhere.
+I found it beautiful, and when we moved into Lafayette when I was 13 I missed it, nearly viscerally.
+I am deeply nostalgic about the place.
+Don't misunderstand me - I have no interest in going back to Benton County to live, and you can even read my Urban Dictionary entry for Fowler if you don't believe me (and if you want embarrassing evidence of my condescension too, I'm afraid).
+But we all have to come from somewhere.
 And I thought Benton County was beautiful, and it was all I knew and all I needed, and I loved it.

 Dad was right.
 I was lucky.